David Woo: Research

 Woo's research has focused on the intersection of economics, politics, and financial markets.

 In a July 2012 cost-benefit analysis of Eurozone membership, David Woo and Athanasios Vamvakidis concluded that Italy and Ireland had the greatest incentive to exit the monetary union and that a weaker euro was necessary to reduce this incentive.

 In March 2013, Woo argued that increased U.S. oil and gas production would strengthen the United States dollar by reducing the current account deficit and boosting investment.

 Also, in 2013, he authored a research report on Bitcoin, in which he estimated a long-term value of approximately $1,300 per coin.
 Woo was the first major Wall Street analyst to initiate Bitcoin coverage.

 Woo's economic forecasts included a 2015 prediction that China would devalue the renminbi, which occurred in August of that year.

 In September 2016, Woo forecast that Donald Trump would win the U.S. presidential election and that a victory would result in higher U.S. Treasury yields and a stronger dollar, predictions that were correct.
 Prior to the 2020 U.S. election, he predicted the results would be closer than consensus forecasts suggested.
 Twelve days before the 2024 US elections, Woo said in a Bloomberg Television interview that there was a 75% chance of a Trump victory.

 Personal life

 Woo is married to Margalit Shinar.
 The couple reside in a Jerusalem-foothills home designed by Israeli architect Kedem Shinar.
 The Wallpaper magazine describes the house as a fusion between Japanese design and modern aesthetic.
+In 2026, Woo wrote an essay on his relationship with Shinar and their 20-year age gap, published in The New York Times' "Modern Love" column.